wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 Some aproaches to solve this issue are:

 - **Using a forwarding proxy:** Deploy an instance with NGINX in a public subnet with internet access and configure it to send it to to your environment.
-Then set the Wazuh Manager IP to the NGINX IP when installing Wazuh on that agent.
+Then, set the Wazuh Manager IP to the NGINX IP when installing Wazuh on that agent.

-- **Using AWS Private Link:** If your agent is located in your AWS VPC open a ticket requesting your VPC endpoint service name.
+- **Using AWS Private Link:** If your agent is located in your AWS VPC, open a ticket requesting your VPC endpoint service name.
 Then create a new Endpoint pointing to that endpoint service (AWS > VPC > Endpoints).
-Once it is created Wazuh will approve the connection and notify you when it is ready to use.
-Then you will be able to register your agent replacing the Wazuh Manager IP with your adquired endpoint's DNS.
+Once it is created, Wazuh will approve the connection and notify you when it is ready to use.
+Then, you will be able to register your agent replacing the Wazuh Manager IP with your adquired endpoint's DNS.

 Find a more detailed guide in our :ref:`Connect agents without Internet <cloud_your_environment_agents_without_internet>` section.